w3c-ccg/did-pkh/did-pkh-method-draft.md

   blockchain-published DID document according to another method (such as `did:tz`, `did:btcr`, or `did:ethr`), its DID document can be translated to the form of that method's documents, and it can be registered there.
+- if a web application or dapp can interact with a blockchain wallet to produce deterministic, signed receipts of `did:pkh` consent/authorization events such those specified by the Sign-In With Ethereum ([SIWE][]) or Sign-In With Anything ([SIWX][]), such as [CACAO][] objects, these can be used to make that `did:pkh` identifier the `controller` of a second DID, given that said second DID method supports `controller` patterns.

 ## Design Goals